DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications are open from 30 September 2024 to end of March 2025.

-If you start your teaching job between 1 March 2024 and 28 February 2025 you should apply between 30 September 2024 and the end of March 2025.
+If you start your teaching job between 1 March 2024 and 28 February 2025 you must apply between 30 September 2024 and the end of March 2025 to remain eligible.

 If you are eligible, you should receive the money following successful completion of our eligibility checks.
-You must apply between 30 September 2024 and the end of March 2025 to remain eligible.

 ## DfE eligibility requirements for IRP instalments